OlegKunitsyn/gcblunit/README.md

 ```

 ### Continuous Integration
-COBOLUnit returns an exit-code of the execution that is usually enough for CI pipelines.
+GCBLUnit returns an exit-code of the execution that is usually enough for CI pipelines.
 Additional details you may export to a file in JUnit XML format by using `--junit` option.

 ### Alternatives